Anderson Creek (Pennsylvania)

-Anderson Creek is a 23.6 mi tributary of the West Branch Susquehanna River in Clearfield County, Pennsylvania, in the United States.
+Anderson Creek is a 23.6 mi tributary of the West Branch Susquehanna River in Clearfield County, Pennsylvania, United States.

 The upstream portion of the Anderson Creek Watershed is a PA DCNR Conservation Area, and falls from Rockton Mountain, along Interstate I-80 in Clearfield County, Pennsylvania.
 Anderson Creek is classified as a Class II-III+ whitewater stream and defines the Eastern Continental Divide.
 Brown Springs, in the Moshannon State Forest, near Rockton, Pennsylvania, is a put-in for kayaking to the West Branch Susquehanna River at Bridgeport, Pennsylvania.
 The vertical drop of Anderson Creek is 1450 ft. to 1175 ft.
 "Anderson is a stream of considerable size, and in a region not so well supplied with raftable waters as this, might be well classed among rivers."

 Variant names

 According to the Geographic Names Information System, it has also been known historically as: